Hierarchical Open-Vocabulary 3D Scene Graphs for Language-Grounded Robot Navigation: Technical Approach

-Based on each obtained floor point cloud, we construct a 2D bird's-eye-view (BEV) histogram, from which the binary wall skeleton mask is extracted by thresholding the histogram.
+{\textbf{Room Segmentation:} \rebuttal{Based on each obtained floor point cloud, we construct a 2D bird's-eye-view (BEV) histogram, from which a binary wall skeleton mask is extracted by thresholding the histogram.
 After dilating the wall mask and computing an Euclidean distance field (EDF), a number of isolated regions is derived by thresholding the EDF.
 Taking these regions as seeds, we apply the Watershed algorithm to obtain 2D region masks.
 The room segmentation process is further shown in Fig.~\ref{fig:floor_room_seg}.
-Given the 2D region masks, we extract the 3D points that fall into the floor's height interval as well as the BEV room segment to form room point clouds that are used to associate objects to rooms later.
+Given the 2D region masks, we extract the 3D points that fall into the floor's height interval as well as the BEV room segment to form room point clouds that are used to associate objects to rooms later.}

-In order to attribute room nodes, we associate RGB-D observations whose camera poses reside within a room segment to those rooms, see Fig.~\ref{fig:room_embedding}.
-The CLIP embeddings of these images are filtered by extracting $k$ representative view embeddings using the k-means algorithm.
-Given a list of room categories encoded via CLIP, we construct a cosine similarity matrix between the $k$ representative features and all room category features.
+\rebuttal{To enrich room nodes with open-vocabulary features, we associate RGB-D observations whose camera poses reside within a room segment to those rooms (see Fig.~\ref{fig:room_embedding}).
+The CLIP embeddings of these images are distilled by extracting $k$ representative view embeddings using the k-means algorithm.
+During inference, given a list of room categories encoded via CLIP, we construct a cosine similarity matrix between the $k$ representative features and all room category features.
 Next, we take the $\operatorname{argmax}$ along the category axis and obtain the most probable room type for each representative separately, resulting in $k$ votes per room.
-Given these votes, we obtain the predicted room category by either taking the maximum-score vote or the majority vote across all $k$ representatives per room.
+Given these votes, we obtain the predicted room category by either taking the maximum-score vote or the majority vote across all $k$ representatives per room.}

-These $k$ representative embeddings and the room point cloud attribute the room node $N_{f,r}$, representing room $r$ on floor $f$.
+\rebuttal{These $k$ representative embeddings and the room point cloud attribute the room node $N_{f,r}$ of room $r$ on floor $f$.
 An edge between the floor node and each room node $(N_{f}, N_{f,r}) \in \mathcal{E}_{FR}$ is established.
-The construction and querying of view embeddings are illustrated in Fig.~\ref{fig:room_embedding}.
+The construction and querying of view embeddings are illustrated in Fig.~\ref{fig:room_embedding}.}